puacnikolina/web-project/README.md

-# 🏛️ Ozeum – Museum Management System
+# Art Gallery Management System

 > **📚 Web Programming Course Project**
 > This project is a student assignment for the *Web Programming* course.